ucscGenomeBrowser/kent/src/product/README.txt

     annotation tracks you need and use your GBiB even off-line on a laptop.

     * Pros:
-        * relatively simple to install: download and double-click
+        * Relatively simple to install: download and double-click.
-        * by default, software and data updates are managed remotely by UCSC, via an update script run every two weeks
+        * By default, software and data updates are managed remotely by UCSC, via an update script run every two weeks.
-        * best performance when rendering local BAM/bigWig/bigBed files
+        * Best performance when rendering local BAM/bigWig/bigBed files.
-        * no Unix webserver needed, runs on any OS
+        * No Unix webserver needed, runs on any OS.
-        * for commercial users: easier click-through licensing compared to a full multi-seat, manual license
+        * For commercial users: easier click-through licensing compared to a full multi-seat, manual license.
     * Cons:
-        * requires the free VirtualBox software or a commercial Virtualization system
+        * Requires the free VirtualBox software or a commercial Virtualization system.
-        * by default requires opening at least three outgoing ports to UCSC for Mysql, Rsync downloads and BLAT in your firewall.
+        * By default requires opening at least three outgoing ports to UCSC for MySQL, Rsync downloads and BLAT in your firewall.
 Once all data is downloaded, no open ports are needed.
-        * for maximum browsing speed, can require up to 2-6TB to store all genome annotation tracks, like a manual local installation
+        * For maximum browsing speed, can require up to 2-6TB to store all genome annotation tracks, like a manual local installation.

 If none of the above options really fulfill your needs, then you should consider setting up a full local mirror of the UCSC website.
 We support mirror site installations as far as our time allows and there are dozens of working mirror sites already all over the world.